Enhancing Career Skills

 Enhancing My Career Skills & My Career Network

-The below programs represent partnerships and collaborations to help you get the resources you need.
+The programs below represent partnerships and collaborations to help you get the resources you need.
 We recommend starting at the top of the list and working downwards.
 Access as many as you need to help you feel confident in your next steps.

 Jayhawk Ready provides resources focused on career outcomes in four areas: Explore, prepare, implement and connect.
 Check out the program milestones and completion timelines.